Rain at Balagolla Likely to Play Spoilsport in IND vs PAK Clash on 2nd Sept

 The hype around India vs Pakistan match always outshines everything else as fans are always thrilled to see these two neighbours test their skills against each other on the field.
 The same hype has taken over the fans for the September 2 clash.

 However, rain and bad weather can likely play a huge factor, and there are even chances that the match between India and Pakistan might get canceled due to it.
-As per the weather reports, there is 40 to 60 percent chance of heavy showers on September 2.
+As per the weather reports, there is 90 percent chance of heavy showers on September 2.

+Fans and both teams will be hoping that rain does not play a major factor as it can also spoil their chances to advance into the Super Four stage.

 IND vs PAK Clash At Asia Cup 2023

-India is expected to leave for Colombo on August 30 from Bengaluru to participate in the Asia Cup.
+India have reached Colombo on Wednesday, August 30 to participate in the Asia Cup.
 They will open their campaign against arch-rivals Pakistan on September 2, before playing Nepal on September 4.
 Both of India’s Group A matches will be played at the Pallekele International Cricket Stadium.

 The top two sides from Groups A and B will progress to the Super Fours, where they will play three more games at the R Premadasa Stadium in Colombo, which will also host the final on September 17.